Key Takeaways

 Good financial habits (like consistently paying bills on time, keeping balances low, and only opening new cards when necessary) can all have a positive effect on your FICO® Score.
 Similarly, hard inquiries, delinquent payments, and past due accounts may impact your score.

-Many credit card companies report your activity to one or all three major credit bureaus, so it is important to practice responsible credit habits.
+Many credit card companies report your activity to one or all three major credit bureaus, so it's important to practice responsible credit habits.

-Why is my FICO® Credit Score a different credit score from others I’ve seen?
+Why is my FICO® Credit Score with Discover different from my other credit scores?

 The score Discover provides may be different than other scores you see for several reasons:

-2. Discover provides your score from data on your TransUnion® credit report.
-Scores may vary when using data from a different credit reporting agency, like Experian or Equifax because each credit bureau uses a different scoring model, and not all lenders share the same financial information with all the credit bureaus.
+- Discover provides your score from data on your TransUnion® credit report.
+Scores may vary when using data from a different credit reporting agency, like Experian® or Equifax®, because each credit bureau uses a different scoring model, and not all lenders share the same financial information with all the credit bureaus.

-4. Discover provides a FICO® Score because 90% of top lenders use FICO® Scores2.
-Credit scores that are not FICO® Scores may show other results.
+- 90% of top lenders use FICO® Credit Scores,1 but lenders may also use other credit scoring models.
+Credit scores that aren't FICO® Scores may show other results.

 Will checking my FICO® Score hurt my credit?